 The Fynbos trail is a unique nature experience in the heart of the Cape Floral Kingdom that can be undertaken as a fully guided and catered slackpacking trail or as a self-guided and catered trail.
-This trail, just two hours from Cape Town and close to Hermanus Overberg, has a two or three night option and takes hikers along a beautiful stretch of trail through coastal and mountain fynbos, remote forests and visits some fascinating environmental and social projects along the way.
+This trail, just two hours from Cape Town and close to Hermanus Overberg, has a two- or three-night option and takes hikers along a beautiful stretch of trail through coastal and mountain fynbos, remote forests and visits some fascinating environmental and social projects along the way.
 Ideal for those looking for a walking holiday in Cape Town, South Africa.

 As you drive down the R43 between the Overberg villages of Stanford and Gansbaai you have no inkling of the treasures hidden in the hills to your left.
-The three-day, 26km trail meanders through hidden pockets of indigenous forest alive with birds, to Tolkeinesque dells of dense lichens, tumbling waterfalls and streams and, you guessed it, through exquisite fynbos.
+The three-day, 26 km trail meanders through hidden pockets of indigenous forest alive with birds, to Tolkeinesque dells of dense lichens, tumbling waterfalls and streams and, you guessed it, through exquisite fynbos.

-It’s true voyage of discovery, led by a passionate, expert guide who points out the various endemics and rare species and explains the that role the various birds, ants and other propagators play in the ecosystem.
+It’s true voyage of discovery, led by a passionate, expert guide who points out the various endemics and rare species and explains the that role the various birds, ants and other propagators play in the eco-system.
 More than 800 fynbos species have been identified along the route and, whatever time of year you walk there’s always something in bloom.
 As you go you learn about the remarkable diversity and fascinating ecology of the proteas, ericas, reeds and wonderful bulbs, gaining an understanding of their preferred habitats and their remarkable tricks.
 The seeds of the local limestone pincushion (Leucospermum pattersoni) have a waxy coating that attract the local pugnacious ants, who carry the seeds to the safety of their underground nests, where ants are rewarded with nutritious seed coat as food and the seed is planted out of harm’s way until a future fire activated germination!

 There are swimming opportunities in the dams and pools on each day and the views of Walker Bay, across to Dyer Island and over the rolling hills are stunning, but it’s not just the natural beauty that makes this trail so special.
 The Fynbos Trail is as much about the amazing people and stories of this fascinating region; how European settlers came to settle the farms through which you hike, how modern man has thrived along this fertile coastline and the wonderful work that Grootbos Nature Reserve and Flower Valley Conservation Trust are doing to conserve and support local communities.
-By hiking the trail you contribute directly towards the conservation and social development work of the partners within the conservancy.
+By hiking the trail, you contribute directly towards the conservation and social development work of the partners within the conservancy.
 Some of the funds generated by the trail are re-invested into clearing alien vegetation, managing fire and documenting and monitoring flora and fauna within the conservancy.

-The first night is at the very comfortable Fynbos Retreat, also on the Grootbos Nature Reserve, then on day 2 you hike down through a beautiful valley – characterized by an extra-ordinary mosaic of fynbos – into the lush, green Witwoetskloof forest.
+The first night is at the very comfortable Fynbos Retreat, also on the Grootbos Nature Reserve, then on day 2 you hike down through a beautiful valley – characterised by an extra-ordinary mosaic of fynbos – into the lush, green Witwoetskloof forest.
 This is a different world to the open veld above.
 You walk on boardwalks and over bridges under the canopy of the magnificent ancient trees such as white stinkwood, wild olive, rooiels and assegai trees that line the river to a waterfall where, if you are feeling brave, you can enjoy a natural shower.

 A steep climb out of the valley takes you onto the limestone hills of the Agulhas Plain.
 The limestone fynbos here is very uncommon so it’s a real privilege to encounter some of the rare endemic species.
 The path then winds up the slopes of Grootberg (which the energetic can summit) and down into Flower Valley, where wild fynbos is harvested for making bouquets for the local and export market.
 The afromontane Stinkhoutsbos Forest on the property was badly damaged by the huge fire that swept through the region in 2006, and, as part of the restoration work being undertaken at Flower Valley, each hiker is given the opportunity to plant an indigenous tree grown in this beautiful forest pocket overlooking Flower Valley.